whily/notes/xps-archlinux.md

 To run steam with primus, follow the approaches in https://support.steampowered.com/kb_article.php?ref=6316-GJKC-7437, i.e.:

-1. Select a game in the library, select the Properties, click the 1SET LAUNCH OPTIONS...1 button and specify `primusrun %command%` for the command line.
+1. Select a game in the library, select Properties, in GENERAL tab, click the `SET LAUNCH OPTIONS...` button and specify `primusrun
+   %command%` for the command line.
 Or

 2. Run `primusrun steam`, which is inefficient compared with the 1st method.